The CFO Role in Digital Transformation: Leader of the Pack

-When a public entity either acquires or probably will acquire a portion of another entity's business – and the acquisition is "significant" to the acquirer under SEC Regulation S-X, Rule 3-05 – the acquiring entity will need to file an 8-K and include the acquiree’s carve-out financial statements.
+When a public entity either acquires or likely will acquire a portion of another entity's business – and the acquisition is "significant" to the acquirer under SEC Regulation S-X, Rule 3-05 – the acquiring entity will need to file an 8-K and include the acquiree's carve-out financial statements.

 Instead, after the spinoff is complete, the shareholders own shares in two entities.
-The spun off entity’s newly-issued shares are registered with the SEC by filing Form 10 and including carve-out financial statements for the newly spun off entity.
+The spun-off entity's newly-issued shares are registered with the SEC by filing Form 10 and including carve-out financial statements for the newly spun-off entity.

 Initial Public Offering (IPO)

 Let's say an entity wants to segregate a portion of itself to effect an IPO of a newly created subsidiary.
 In this case, the SEC registration statement connected to the IPO must include carve-out financial statements of the operations segregated and transferred to the newly formed subsidiary.